-19. Significant event
+17. Significant event

-During the year there was a global outbreak of COVID-19 (coronavirus), which has had a significant impact on businesses and charities through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and isolation/quarantine orders.
+During the year there was an ongoing global outbreak of COVID-19 (coronavirus), which has had a significant impact on businesses and charities through the restrictions put in place by the Canadian, provincial and municipal governments regarding travel, business operations and isolation/quarantine orders.
 At this time, it is unknown the extent of the impact the COVID-19 outbreak may have on businesses and charities like the Foundation as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.
 These uncertainties arise from the inability to predict the ultimate geographic spread of the disease, and the duration of the outbreak, including the duration of travel restrictions, business closures or disruptions, and quarantine/isolation measures that are currently, or may be put, in place by Canada and other countries to fight the virus.
+To address the pandemic the Foundation has held its fundraising events virtually which has resulted in increased outreach and reduced costs.